Street-View Image Generation from a Bird's-Eye View Layout: Experiments

-To differentiate between the performance of our 1st and 2nd stage, we compare our results to the results obtained by feeding the encoded tokens of the source images directly to the decoder, as is done when training the 1st stage.
-This represents the theoretical upper bound of our model's performance and it allows us to largely remove the effect of the first stage which is not the focus of this paper.
-However, it should be noted that the design of the 1st stage and the properties of the learned codebook can have a significant impact on the 2nd stage~\cite{gafniMakeASceneSceneBasedTexttoImage2022, esserTamingTransformersHighResolution2021}.
+To differentiate between the performance of our 1st and 2nd stage, we compare our results to the results obtained by feeding the encoded tokens directly to the decoder, as is done when training the 1st stage.
+This represents the theoretical upper bound of our model's performance, largely removing the effect of the 1st stage which is not the focus of this paper.

-As seen in \cref{tab:baselines}, our BEVGen model achieved an FID score of $25.54$ compared to the baseline score of $43.18$.
+As seen in \cref{tab:baselines}, our \textbf{BEVGen} model achieved an FID score of $25.54$ on nuScenes, compared to the baseline score of $138.30$.
 This is in comparison to our reference upper-bound FID score of $9.37$.
-Our model utilizing our sparse masking design from \cref{ssec:random_masking} achieved an FID score of $28.67$.
+Our model utilizing our sparse masking design from Sec.
+3.4 achieved an FID score of $28.67$.
 This sparse variant is approximately 48\% faster during inference and 40\% faster for training.
+On Argoverse 2, our model achieves an FID score of $25.51$.